gatsbyjs/gatsby/docs/docs/how-to/performance/partial-hydration.md

 ## Server components

-After enabling Partial Hydration all components are React Server Components **by default**.
+After enabling Partial Hydration all components are server components **by default**.
 The generated HTML during `gatsby build` doesn't require any JavaScript on the client leading to improved performance out of the box.
 Gatsby starts generating server components from the top level pages (e.g. `src/pages` or via `createPage` API).

 However, if you need interativity in your components you'll need to mark them as client components.